GoGoCarl/GoLog2/README.md

-Time Stash
+GoLog2
 =======
 *Saves your time, saves you time.*

-Time Stash (working name) is a mobile application framework designed to make time-logging fast and easy for any time-tracking system.
+GoLog2 is a mobile application framework designed to make time-logging fast and easy for any time-tracking system.

 The framework provides a front-end fitting almost any time-tracking